Professional next of kin — just for Childfree people

 We’re Childfree Trust®.

-If you don’t know who to name as next of kin in your estate documents — or aren’t sure your first picks will be up for it — put us down.
-We’ll step in to ensure your wishes are followed.
+We provide professional, fiduciary medical and financial POA, executor, and trustee representation, so if you don’t know who to name as next of kin in your estate documents — or aren’t sure your first picks will be up for it — put us down.

 As seen in

-Protect what matters most to you.
+How about what matters most to you right now?

 Frequently asked questions